kathleenazali/kathleenazali.github.io/README.md

 ## 📝 Writings

-These days I rarely longer write as much as I used to, since I interface more with terminal, codespaces, and PM tools 👻 than word editor.
+These days I rarely write as much as I used to, since I interface more with terminal, codespaces, and PM tools 👻 than word editor.
 But every now and then I do write some articles, and you can find them indexed in [Google Scholar](https://scholar.google.com/citations?hl=en&user=ceEO7PsAAAAJ).

 ## 💟 Credits &amp; license